COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 12. APAR OW54399 corrects problems in 64-bit mode at R10 and above that

-surfaced as lots of auxilliary paging slots in use, periodic high
+surfaced as lots of auxiliary paging slots in use, periodic high

 page rates, and high UIC and high AFQ.